Call for entries: 2020 Mirror Awards

 Syracuse University’s S.I.
-Newhouse School of Public Communications is now accepting nominations for the 13th annual Mirror Awards honoring excellence in media industry reporting.
+Newhouse School of Public Communications is now accepting nominations for the 14th annual Mirror Awards competition honoring excellence in media industry reporting.
 The deadline is Feb.
-3, 2019.
+10, 2020.
 Anyone may nominate, and there is no fee to enter.

 Entries may be submitted in the following categories:

-- SPECIAL TOPIC CATEGORY FOR 2019: Best Story on Journalists or Journalism in Peril ($1,000 prize): A carefully researched print, digital or broadcast piece or series of pieces specifically addressing physical or other threats to journalists and their profession.
+SPECIAL TOPIC CATEGORY FOR 2020: Best Story on the Future of Journalism ($1,000 prize): A carefully researched print, digital or broadcast piece or series of pieces specifically addressing the shifting field of journalism.

-- SPECIAL TOPIC CATEGORY FOR 2019: Best Story on Social Media in the Crosshairs ($1,000 prize): A carefully researched print, digital or broadcast piece or series of pieces specifically addressing the scrutiny of the role of social media in democracy, politics and society.
+SPECIAL TOPIC CATEGORY FOR 2020: Best Story on Media Coverage of the Trump Impeachment ($1,000 prize): A carefully researched print, digital or broadcast piece or series of pieces specifically addressing the media’s performance in covering the impeachment of Donald Trump.

 About the Mirror Awards